firebase/quickstart-cpp/admob/testapp/readme.md

     - You will need to either,
        1. Check "Copy items if needed" when adding the frameworks, or
        2. Add the framework path in "Framework Search Paths"
-          - e.g. If you downloaded the Firebase C++ SDK to `/Users/me/firebase_cpp_sdk`, then you would add the path `/Users/me/firebase_cpp_sdk/frameworks/ios/universal`.
+          - For example, if you downloaded the Firebase C++ SDK to `/Users/me/firebase_cpp_sdk`, then you would add the path `/Users/me/firebase_cpp_sdk/frameworks/ios/universal`.